dcmri/dcmri/docs/source/generated/examples/e2e/plot_wex.rst

     # Renaming the models for code clarity
-    from dcmri import AortaSignal8b as AIF      # Arterial input function from dcmri import TissueSignal3 as FWX      # Fast water exchange from dcmri import TissueSignal3b as NWX     # No water exchange from dcmri import TissueSignal5 as AWX      # Any water exchange
+    from dcmri import AortaSignal8b as AIF      # Arterial input function from dcmri import EToftsFXSSC as FWX      # Fast water exchange from dcmri import EToftsNXSSC as NWX     # No water exchange from dcmri import EToftsSSC as AWX      # Any water exchange

     # The constants defining the signal model and simulation settings
     const = {